Zucchini noodles are a “low carb” noodle option that makes a fresh and delicious choice in place of pasta in this Zucchini Noodle Salad.

 - But just in case you don’t want to do that, I thought you might want to know this important detail.
 What I do is to take my kitchen scissors and cut the zucchini noodles to what I think is a more manageable length and easier and more pleasant to eat.
 You could also use a knife to do this.

-If you make this recipe, a comment and a rating below would be greatly appreciated.
+Also a comment and a rating below would be greatly appreciated.
 I’d love to hear from you!

-Here are some other salads to try
+Some other delicious salads to try

 Zucchini Noodle Salad